mgoltzsche/image-registry-operator/DESIGN_DECISIONS.md

 Because the registry is a critical infrastructure component and users might copy pull/push secrets from the cluster to their (mobile) device which could get into wrong hands.

-### Why use a CR instead of a ServiceAccount annotation?
+### Why use a CRD instead of a ServiceAccount annotation?
 Push secrets should not be used as pull secrets and therefore also not be attached to a ServiceAccount (to avoid giving a potentially compromised node image write access).
-Thus there must be way to specify a secret without annotating an object.
+Thus there must be way to specify a secret without annotating a ServiceAccount: CRD.

-(Additionally a service account annotation could be supported as well but is not.)

-#### Why have a CR for a secret but not for a ServiceAccount?
+#### Why have a CRD for a secret but not for a ServiceAccount?
-It simplifies usage:
+To simplify optional usage:
 In sub projects the ServiceAccount should be independent from the CRD/CR that could be deployed separately or not deployed at all.
 A ServiceAccount can be set up with an imagePullSecret pointing to a secret not (yet) existing secret and used immediately -
 TODO: Verify that it also works when the pull secret is created after the first container start attempt referring to it.

-### Why store the bcrypted passwords in CR status?
-RBAC:
-* The authservice should be configurable to read multiple namespaces' CRs but not all secrets.
+### Why have separate ImageRegistryAccount?
 * Authentication via secret check only would allow any account that can create/delete secrets to create/delete a registry account.
-* Navigating from CR to Secret resource per authentication would be unnecessary overhead.
-* Stop users from accessing the registry using self-managed, potentially insecure secrets (without CR).
+* The auth service should be granted access to resources within its own namespace, not resources of others.
+* To allow static (not rotated) account creation (e.g. for external services) - not recommended though.

 ### Why use basic auth instead of a JWT?
 * Registry access can be denied immediately by removing the CR (JWT would still be valid until it expires - however docker's JWT may still be valid anyway).